lfbear/gitops-demo/README.md

 This are two GitOps demos with only one source on GitLab & ArgoCD and GitHub & FluxCD, you can experience GitOps quickly by it.

+This document will introduce all files in this repo.

 ## Common files
 - `README.md`: It's me
 - `main.go`:
 A demo application source
 - `go.mod`: